Review: DCS MiG-21Bis Fishbed-N by Leatherneck Simulations

 Now, these are only three of the bugs I felt like they were worth mentioning.
 They are not game-breaking nor do they make the Fishbed a bad module; but since the developers paid so much attention to detail in so many different areas, it feels odd to see these bugs are still a thing.

-Leatherneck, or Magnitude 3 since both studios operate from the same umbrella, are still rolling out changes to the external assets of the Fishbed in two phases.
+Leatherneck, now Magnitude 3, are still rolling out changes to the external assets of the Fishbed in two phases.
 Phase one was rolled out late last year, as I previously mentioned at the start of the review.
 Let's hope that some or all of these issues will be fixed with that patch.

 IS THIS AIRCRAFT FOR YOU?